Reusable Vs Disposable Apparel

 It’s the Responsible Choice because the Future is NOT Disposable!

-Reusable apparel can reduce medical waste by as much as 80% and reduce costs by as much as 25% to 50%.
+Reusable apparel can reduce medical waste by up to 80% and lower costs by 25% to 50%.

 Today, it is crucial to find clear-cut solutions regarding sustainability issues in the healthcare industry.